christellevs/udacity-react-employee-polls/README.md

         ├── api.js # api file created to aid in handling backend.
         └── helpers.js # Helper functions accessible to components.
 ```

+## Third party Avatar provider

+For this project I used the following Avatar Generator: https://anitar.dev/

 ## Backend Server